tc39/proposal-temporal/docs/plaindate.md

 The `duration` argument is an object with properties denoting a duration, such as `{ days: 5 }`, or a string such as `P5D`, or a `Temporal.Duration` object.
 If `duration` is not a `Temporal.Duration` object, then it will be converted to one as if it were passed to `Temporal.Duration.from()`.

+If `duration` has any units smaller than `days`, they will be treated as if they are being added to the first moment of the day given by `date`.
+Effectively, this means that adding things like `{ minutes: 5 }` will be ignored.

 Some additions may be ambiguous, because months have different lengths.
 For example, adding one month to August 31 would result in September 31, which doesn't exist.
 For these cases, the `overflow` option tells what to do: